Delta slashes flights by 40% as virus cripples global travel

 Delta is the world's largest airline by revenue, and it has consistently been the most profitable U.S. carrier over the past decade, making its actions even more startling.

-Just over a week ago, airline CEOs who emerged from a White House meeting with President Donald Trump said they did not ask for help from Washington.
+Just over a week ago, airline CEOs who emerged from a White House meeting with Trump said they did not ask for help from Washington.

-However, the combination of fewer bookings and more cancellations has picked up speed since then, and the airlines' problems were made even more dire by Trump's decision this week to ban most foreigners from flying from Europe to the U.S. for 30 days, beginning at midnight Friday.
+However, the combination of fewer bookings and more cancellations has picked up speed since then, and the airlines' problems were made even more dire by Trump's decision this week to ban most foreigners from flying from any of 26 European nations to the U.S. for 30 days, beginning at midnight Friday.

 Delta, American Airlines and United Airlines announced fresh rounds of flight cutbacks soon after Trump announced the ban.
 American will stop flying to continental Europe in about a week and suspend some service to South America, while United will cut its U.S.-Europe flights by about half.
 The airlines had previously announced plans to reduce U.S. and international flights.